apollographql/apollo/docs/source/tutorial/queries.md

 ## The useQuery hook

-The `useQuery` Hook is one of the most important building blocks of an Apollo app.
+The `useQuery` hook is one of the most important building blocks of an Apollo app.
 It's a React Hook that fetches a GraphQL query and exposes the result so you can render your UI based on the data it returns.

 The `useQuery` Hook leverages React's [Hooks API](https://reactjs.org/docs/hooks-intro.html) to fetch and load data from queries into our UI.
 It exposes `error`, `loading` and `data` properties through a result object, that help us populate and render our component.
 Let's see an example: